Vanessa Bryant: Personal life

 During a 2010 Lakers game against the Phoenix Suns, Bryant wore a t-shirt that read "Do I Look Illegal?” in protest against the Arizona SB 1070 Immigration Law, which critics said sought to make life difficult for illegal immigrants living in the country.
 In 2025, Bryant spoke out against the mass deportations of illegal immigrants, identifying as a "proud Mexican American."

 In December 2011, Vanessa filed for divorce from Kobe, citing irreconcilable differences and sparked speculation about the possible distribution of assets in a divorce.
 Thirteen months later, the Bryants called off the divorce.
-In 2016, David Wharton and Nathan Fenno of the Los Angeles Times described Bryant as a contradictory and "at times polarizing public figure".
+In 2016, David Wharton and Nathan Fenno of the Los Angeles Times described Vanessa as a contradictory and "at times polarizing public figure".

 In 2012, Bryant faced public backlash and was called a gold digger when she said in a New York Magazine interview: "I certainly would not want to be married to somebody that can’t win championships.
 If you’re sacrificing time away from my family and myself for the benefit of winning championships, then winning a championship should happen every single year."

 In December 2020, Vanessa's mother Sofia Urbieta Laine filed a lawsuit against her for fraud, alleging she had worked for years without pay as a “personal assistant and nanny” and that Kobe had promised to support her financially before his death in January.
 Vanessa reportedly kicked her mother out of her home and took away her car, according to a Univision interview.
 The lawsuit was settled in 2021.

 Bryant has numerous tattoos: "Mambacita" on her right arm, the names of herself and five family members on her right foot, and messages on her neck, shoulder, and wrist.